chakravyu/repository.xbmc.chakra/README.md

 To,
  * [xbmcswift](https://github.com/jbeluch/xbmcswift2) project : for making it ridiculously easy to write xbmc addons.
- * [XBMC](http://xbmc.org/) : for bringing the online world to our television sets.
+ * [KODI](https://kodi.tv/) : for bringing the online world to our television sets.

 Developer Notes
 ===============
-When installing the xbmcswift environment as described in http://www.xbmcswift.com/en/latest/installation.html,
+When installing the xbmcswift environment as described at http://xbmcswift2.readthedocs.io/en/latest/installation.html,
  * the virtualenv wrapper installation is done by 'sudo pip install virtualenvwrapper'
  * before building the virtual environment, you need to source the virtualenvwrapper.sh (usually found at /usr/local/bin/virtualenvwrapper.sh)